 There is a current archaeological inspection on file within this application package.
-Additional records may also be accessible through Sonoma State University's Northwest Information Center (NWIC) and the local THPO within the tribal jurisdiction that applies.
+Records may also be accessible through Sonoma State University's Northwest Information Center (NWIC) and the local THPO within the tribal jurisdiction that applies.
+Documented cultural resources will require an Archaeological survey to be conducted.
 Findings have to adhere to 600' setback requirement, and in some instances, can be protected against proposed or existing site impacts in coordination with the Tribal jurisdiction.